sourcegraph/handbook/content/engineering/security/index.md

 - Increase our security posture by running traditional security tools such as vulnerability scanners, SAST, and DAST tools.
   - https://github.com/sourcegraph/sourcegraph/security/code-scanning
 - Create a culture of security at Sourcegraph that empowers all of our engineers to write secure code.

-## Reporting a vulnerability

-If you think that you have found a security issue, please email us at <a href="mailto:security@sourcegraph.com">security@sourcegraph.com</a>.
-We will reply to reports within 1 US business day to acknowledge that we received them and will strive to send you regular updates on our progress until the issue is resolved.
-You may request an update by replying to the existing email thread.
-We will read, but may not respond to low quality or spammy reports (e.g. those produced by automated tooling).

 ### Bounties